Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 1

-Step 1: Identify the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis represents the claim that the population mean is equal to $15.00, while the alternative hypothesis represents the claim that the population mean is less than $15.00.
-Mathematically, H₀: μ = 15 and H₁: μ < 15.
+Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
+The null hypothesis is H₀: μ ≥ 14 μg/g, which states that the mean lead concentration is greater than or equal to 14 μg/g.
+The alternative hypothesis is H₁: μ < 14 μg/g, which states that the mean lead concentration is less than 14 μg/g.

-Step 3: Calculate the degrees of freedom (df) for the t-distribution.
-The degrees of freedom are given by df = n - 1, where n is the sample size.
-In this case, df = 40 - 1 = 39.

-Step 4: Determine the critical value or P-value.
-Using a significance level of α = 0.05 and a one-tailed test (since the alternative hypothesis is μ < 15), find the critical t-value from the t-distribution table or calculate the P-value corresponding to the test statistic.
+Step 4: Find the critical value or P-value.
+For a one-tailed t-test with a significance level of α = 0.05 and degrees of freedom df = n - 1, use a t-distribution table or statistical software to find the critical t-value or calculate the P-value corresponding to the test statistic.

 Step 5: Compare the test statistic to the critical value or compare the P-value to the significance level.
-If the test statistic is less than the critical value or if the P-value is less than α, reject the null hypothesis.
+If the test statistic is less than the critical value or if the P-value is less than 0.05, reject the null hypothesis.
 Otherwise, fail to reject the null hypothesis.
-Based on this comparison, state the conclusion in the context of the problem: whether there is sufficient evidence to support the claim that the mean cost of a taxicab ride in New York City is less than $15.00.
+State the conclusion in the context of the problem: whether there is sufficient evidence to support the claim that the mean lead concentration is less than 14 μg/g.

 Verified video answer for a similar problem: